Salary $75,000 – $90,000 incl. accommodation

-Assistant managers assist with the day-to-day management activities linked to farm production.
-You will implement farm policies and plans including day-to-day planning and staff management in the absence of the farm manager or farm owner.
+Assistant Managers assist with the day-to-day management activities linked to farm production.
+You’ll implement farm policies and plans including day-to-day planning and staff management in the absence of the Farm Manager or farm owner.

 Completing documentation required on farm, with minimal support.
 Ensuring all farm policies are implemented.
 Gathering information on farm to influence feeding decisions i.e. farm walks and grass cover.
 Knowledge and understanding of production targets.
 Carrying out a feed budget and working out when supplementary feed is needed.
 Also understanding if cows are being fed the correct amount by analysing post grazing residuals.